 -Most of these drugs have significant side effects, so a balance must be found.

--Additionally, they're finding evidence that Alzheimers may be delayed and the progression slowed with several natural supplements including:
+-Additionally, they're finding evidence that Alzheimer's may be delayed and the progression slowed down with several natural supplements including:

--Antioxidants - Clinical trials have shown that vitamin E may slow the progression of late onset Alzheimers disease and vitamin C and beta-carotene may be helpful as well.
-They're currently studying antioxidants to see if they may be able to prevent Alzheimers in the future.
+Antioxidants - Clinical trials have shown that vitamin E may slow the progression of late onset Alzheimer's disease and vitamin C and beta-carotene may be helpful as well.
+They are currently studying antioxidants to see if they may be able to prevent Alzheimer's in the future.

 -Estrogen - Studies have also shown that estrogen protects the brain and may have benefits.
-(Unfortunately, side effects as well) While there have been no links to estrogen delaying progression it is being studied as a potential preventative to an Alzheimers diagnosis.
+(Unfortunately, side effects as well) While there have been no links to estrogen delay progression it is being studied as a potential preventative to an Alzheimer's diagnosis.
 Time will tell.

 -Speak to your physician before starting any course of action with any of these, or any supplements.
-As with drug interactions, some folks can react with certain supplements as well.
+As with drug interactions, some folks may react with certain supplements as well.

--Religion -Religious activities can bring incredible comfort to those with Alzheimers disease, and give them peace and a purpose.
+-Religion -Religious activities can bring incredible comfort to those with Alzheimer's disease, and give them peace and purpose.

 -Music Therapy -Music therapy can help bring back many pleasant memories in a non-stressful way.
 Whether or not it helps delay the stages for an individual, it is always beneficial.